maojrs/topics_book/book/docs/introduction.md

 To get started with the book is as simple as opening the [book webpage](./index.ipynb) and clicking on your chapter of choice.
 If you are interested modifying the notebooks in these book or developing your own projects using Jupyter notebooks, there are a couple of possibilities:

-- Run a web-based version of the notebooks using [binder](https://mybinder.org).
-Simply follow the instructions in the {ref}`section on Binder <intro:binder>`.
+- Run a web-based version of the notebooks using [on Binder](https://mybinder.org/v2/gh/maojrs/topics_book/master?urlpath=tree/book/docs/index.ipynb).
 This will run the notebooks remotely and requires being connected to the internet.
 - Install Jupyter notebook following the instructions in the {ref}`Jupyter notebooks section <intro:jupyter>`.
 This will allow you to run the notebooks directly on your computer and offline.

 (Still need to add more specific instructions...)